 Once rumors spread that SPL had "lost its tax status," investors and financial advisers alike turned their backs on single-premium life as an investment vehicle, despite its advantages over variable annuities as an estate-planning instrument.

-Death benefit passes tax-freeThe big advantage of SPL is that it passes the death benefit to your heirs tax-free (although there may be estate taxes to consider).
+SPL might come with a minimum premium of $10,000 or $15,000.
+The big advantage is that the policy passes the death benefit to your heirs tax-free (although there may be estate taxes to consider).
 In many cases, those benefits also will pass to heirs outside of probate, a real plus for larger estates.

-Because the premium is paid in full upfront, there's no danger that the policy will accidentally lapse.
+Because the single premium is paid in full upfront, there's no danger that the policy will accidentally lapse.
 What's more, the insurance portion will be entirely paid by investment gain rather than with annual premiums.
 "That means it's paid with pretax dollars rather than after-tax dollars," Hasenauer notes.

-On the minus side, you must be able to qualify for life insurance and you won't be able to increase the death benefit of an SPL policy without additional underwriting.
+On the minus side, you must be able to qualify for life insurance, and you won't be able to increase the death benefit of an SPL policy without additional underwriting.